Who is behind Precedence Technologies Ltd?

 Amanda is married to Stephen.
 She joined Precedence after five years at DANTE as Personal Assistant to its General Manager, Mr Dai Davies.
 Whilst at DANTE she organised, and participated in, many international meetings and, in her spare time, introduced her foreign co-workers to the delights of British beer!

-At Precedence, she project-manages installations, organises meetings and utilises her writing and proofreading skills for a variety of projects
+At Precedence, she organises meetings and events, liaises with customers and utilises her copy writing and proofreading skills for a variety of projects

 John Chambers, Demonstrator, Trainer and SIMS Master

-John Chambers works as a consultant for Precedence Technologies after many years as a customer at the Lord Grey School in Milton Keynes.
-Due to John's experience with Precedence and his life at school, this makes him an ideal to deliver our training programmes to customers.
-In his long educational career he has worked as a deputy-head and network manager.
-Please feel to email John on email@example.com if you need any advice or wish to learn of his experiences.
+John Chambers works as a consultant for Precedence Technologies after many years as a customer in the role of Network Manager at the Lord Grey School in Milton Keynes.
+He previously held senior management school roles such as a Deputy Headship.
+Due to John's experience with Precedence products and his long educational experience, he is an ideal person to deliver our training programmes to customers.

 Russell McDonnell, Secretary and Design Engineer